Upretia squamulosa

 Upretia squamulosa is a species of saxicolous (rock-dwelling), squamulose (scaly) lichen in the family Teloschistaceae.
-It was identified as a new species in 2019 from specimens collected in the arid valley of the Jinsha River in Yunnan, China.
+It was identified as a new species in 2019 from specimens collected in the hot, dry valleys of the Jinsha River system in Yunnan, China, in the hot, dry valleys of the Jinsha River system, at elevations between about 1,240 and 3,160 metres.
+The lichen forms greyish green to brown scaly growths up to 7 cm across on rock surfaces.
+It is distinguished chemically by the presence of gyrophoric and lecanoric acids.

 Taxonomy

 The lichen was scientifically described as a new species in 2019 by Yan Yun Zhang and Li Song Wang.
 The species epithet refers to its (scaly) thallus.
 The type specimen of Upretia squamulosa was collected in Yunnan Province, China, specifically in Huize County, Zhehai Town, at an elevation of 1720 m.

-The genus Upretia is a recent classification within the subfamily Caloplacoideae of the family Teloschistaceae.
-Molecular phylogenetics placed Upretia squamulosa in a clade close to Upretia.
-This genus, initially proposed on the basis of specimens collected from India, is closely related to the monotypic genus Ioplaca, found in high elevations in the Himalayas.
+Upretia was proposed as a genus within the subfamily Caloplacoideae of the family Teloschistaceae in 2017.
+In a 2023 molecular study based on internal transcribed spacer sequences, Upretia was recovered as a strongly supported monophyletic genus, sister to Ioplaca pindarensis.
+In the same analysis, Upretia squamulosa was represented by multiple Chinese specimens, and a clade of newly collected southwestern Chinese material (later described as U. zeorina) was recovered as sister to U. squamulosa.